Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

-Suppose all negative literals in $C$ are selected.
-Then the set of \textbf{S-Res} side premises for~$C$ is~$\{C_1,C_1\}$, therefore one can pick a non-empty subset of $\{C_1,C_1\}$ to be the \textbf{P-Res} side premises for $C$, meaning either $\lnot R(x,y)$ or $\lnot R(y,z)$ or both of them are possible \textbf{P-Res} eligible literals.
-W.l.o.g.~let $\lnot R(x,y)$ be a \textbf{P-Res} eligible literal in~$C$.
-Then applying the \textbf{P-Res} rule to $C$ and $C_1$ derives $C_2 = \lnot R(f(x),z)$.
-Suppose $\lnot R(f(x),z)$ is selected in $C_2$.
-We distinguish two possibilities: i) By Condition 2a.~of the \textbf{P-Res} rule, applying the \textbf{P-Res} rule to $C_1$ and $C_2$ derives~$\bot$.
-This is the case when the \textbf{P-Res} rule is reduced to a binary \textbf{S-Res} rule. ii) Due to the fact that the \textbf{S-Res} side premise of $C_2$ is $\{C_1\}$, $\lnot R(f(x),z)$ is the only \textbf{P-Res} eligible literal in $C_2$.
-By Condition 2b.~of the \textbf{P-Res} rule, $\sigma$ coincides with $\sigma^\prime$, and therefore resolving $C_1$ and $C_2$ derives~$\bot$.

-Although the \textbf{S-Res} rule has the advantage of \emph{avoiding intermediate resolvents} that can be derived by binary resolution rules, the \textbf{S-Res} resolvents can be difficult to tame as the rule is performed on a macro level.
-The \textbf{P-Res} rule, on the other hand, amends the \textbf{S-Res} rule by allowing one to resolve \emph{any} non-empty and non-strict subset of the \textbf{S-Res} side premises with the \textbf{S-Res} main premise.
+Although the \textbf{S-Res} rule has the advantage of \emph{avoiding intermediate resolvents} that are derived by binary resolution rules, the \textbf{S-Res} resolvents can be difficult to tame as the rule is performed on a macro level.
+The \textbf{P-Res} rule, on the other hand, amends the \textbf{S-Res} rule by allowing one to resolve \emph{any} non-empty and non-strict sub-multiset of the \textbf{S-Res} side premises with the \textbf{S-Res} main premise.
 This means that the \textbf{P-Res} rule provides new flexibility to capture the \textbf{S-Res} resolvents and thus generalises the \textbf{S-Res} rule.
 This flexibility is important to tame (and decide) the clausal class we consider.

 Next, we show soundness and refutational completeness of the \textbf{P-Res} system.
-A \textbf{P-Res} inference with the main premise $C$ and a subset of the side premises $C_1, \ldots, C_n$ makes the \textbf{S-Res} inference on $C$ and $C_1, \ldots, C_n$ redundant.
+A \textbf{P-Res} inference with the main premise $C$ and a sub-multiset of the side premises $C_1, \ldots, C_n$ makes the \textbf{S-Res} inference on $C$ and $C_1, \ldots, C_n$ redundant.
 We first consider the ground case. \begin{lem} Suppose $N$ is a clausal set and $C_1, \ldots, C_n, C$ are ground clauses occurring in~$N$.
-Suppose~\textbf{I} is an \textbf{S-Res} inference step with $C_1, \ldots, C_n$ the side premises and $C$ the main premise.
-Further suppose $R_p$ is the \textbf{P-Res} resolvent of applying the \textbf{P-Res} rule to a subset of $C_1, \ldots, C_n$ and~$C$.
+Suppose~\textbf{I} is an \textbf{S-Res} inference with $C_1, \ldots, C_n$ the side premises and $C$ the main premise.
+Further suppose $R_p$ is the \textbf{P-Res} resolvent of applying the \textbf{P-Res} rule to a sub-multiset of $C_1, \ldots, C_n$ and~$C$.
 Then, \textbf{I} is redundant with respect to $N \cup \{R_p\}$. \end{lem} \begin{proof} Suppose $R$ is the resolvent of \textbf{I} and $\succ$ is the applied admissible ordering.
-By the notion of redundant inferences, we prove that $C \succ R_p$ and $C_1, \ldots, C_n, R_p \models R$.
+By the notion of redundant inferences for ground clauses, we prove that $C \succ R_p$ and $C_1, \ldots, C_n, R_p \models R$.
 W.l.o.g.~suppose

 where $1 \leq m \leq n$.
 Further suppose a \textbf{P-Res} inference is performed on $C$ and $C_1, \ldots, C_m$.
 By the definitions of the \textbf{S-Res} and \textbf{P-Res} rules,

 By Condition 1.~of the \textbf{S-Res} and \textbf{P-Res} rules, $A_1 \succ D_1, \ldots, A_m \succ D_m$, hence $C \succ R_p$.
 Next, we prove $C_1, \ldots, C_n, R_p \models R$ by contradiction.
 Let $I$ be an arbitrary interpretation satisfying that